KaiiMenai/pands-weekly-tasks/README.md

 A copy of the weekly tasks PDF file is contained to ensure clarity and adherence to the course requirements.

-References included at the bottom with relevant task and task program noted.
+References are included at the bottom of the README.md with relevant task and task program noted.

 ## Week 1 - helloworld.py